 If you’d like practical tips on offering sweets, read Anna’s post What About Dessert?
 I also highly recommend the post Let’s Talk About Sugar by Le’Vena Tan, Nutrition Masters Student & Guest Post Writer.

 Cooking and baking with kids

-Sure, just know that the cookies will be lighter in color and won’t have quite as much depth of flavor.
-Dark brown sugar contains more molasses than light brown so it’s got a more complex flavor and is darker in color.
+Sure, just know that the cookies will be lighter in color and won't have quite as much depth of flavor.
+Dark brown sugar contains more molasses than light brown sugar, so it has a more complex flavor and is darker in color.

 Very lightly spray the inside of the measuring cup with Pam cooking spray.

 No worries!
 You can scoop out a heaping tablespoon of dough using a tablespoon measure or a regular spoon.
 Then, roll the dough into a ball with your hand.
 If you want to purchase cookie dough scoops, click here for the ones I have.
 Any brand will do, though.